acemalsert/acemalsert/README.md

                                                     Hi there 👋
 About Me
-● Bachelors degree in Computer Engineering
+● Bachelors degree in Computer Engineering <br>
-● Masters degree in Software Engineering - in progress ● Over 1.5 year of experience in Software Development ● Strong background in SOLID and OOP
+● Masters degree in Software Engineering - in progress <br>
+● Over 1.5 year of experience in Software Development ● Strong background in SOLID and OOP
 ● Professional communication skills